neutralvibes/pi2s3/README.md

 ## How it works

 A full backup is performed at the beginning of each week  (Monday) followed by differentials known as `snapshots` each day for the remaining days. `pi2s3` checks if a full backup has been performed that week regardless of the current day and if not one will be created instead of a snapshot.

+It is totally up to you how often you decide to perform backups, daily, once a week, every few days, scheduled via `cron` or manually.

 ### Snapshots